-The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended, 42 U.S.C. §5155 et seq., prohibits any person, business concern, or other entity from receiving Federal funds for any part of such loss as to which they have received financial assistance under any other program, private insurance, charitable assistance, or any other source.
+The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended, 42 U.S.C. § 5155 et seq., prohibits any person, business concern, or other entity from receiving Federal funds for any part of such loss as to which they have received financial assistance under any other program, private insurance, charitable assistance, or any other source.
 DOB verification and analysis ensure that program funds compensate applicants for damages and needs that have not been addressed by an alternate source, either through funding or assistance.
-As such, PRDOH must consider disaster recovery and mitigation aid received by Program applicants from any other federal, state, local or other source and determine if any assistance is duplicative.
+As such, PRDOH must consider disaster recovery and mitigation aid received by Program applicants from any other source and determine if any assistance is duplicative.
 Any assistance determined to be duplicative must be deducted from the Program's calculation of the applicant's total need prior to awarding assistance.
 Duplication of benefits (DOB) occurs when financial assistance is received from another source that is provided for the same purpose as the CDBG-DR/MIT funds.
 PRDOH will perform a DOB analysis for each funded project.

-The duplication of benefits guidance included in Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, updates the duplication of benefits guidance issued in Federal Register Vol. 76, No. 221 (November 16, 2011), 76 FR 71060, for CDBG-DR/MIT grants received in response to disasters declared between January 1, 2015 and December 31,
+The duplication of benefits guidance included in Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, updates the duplication of benefits guidance issued in Federal Register Vol. 76, No. 221 (November 16, 2011), 76 FR 71060, for CDBG-DR/MIT grants received in response to disasters declared between January 1, 2015, and December 31, 2021.
+As such, the duplication of benefits policy outlined in these guidelines follows the guidance issued in 84 FR 28836.